tshepang/blog/content/computing/companies I deeply appreciate.rst

-   -  Funds the development of Chromium, a very credible alternative to the world's major web browsers, and my personal favorite.
-It's also FLOSS.
+   -  Funds the development of Chromium, a very credible alternative to the world's major web browsers, which also happens to be FLOSS.

    -  Funds most of the development of Android, which is quickly becoming the dominant platform for high-end phones, and also